 About the 2020 Conference

-The 2020 Learning at Scale conference will take place on May 27 to 29 in Atlanta, Georgia, USA, at the Georgia Tech Global Learning Center.
-May 27 is a workshop day, while May 28 and 29 will be the main conference days.
+The 2020 Learning at Scale conference will take place on in late summer/early fall in Atlanta, Georgia, USA, at the Georgia Tech Global Learning Center.
+It will include one workshop day and two conference days.

 The conference organizers are:

 - Rene Kizilcec, Cornell University, Program Co-Chair

 - Susan Singer, Rollins College, Program Co-Chair

 L@S investigates large-scale, technology-mediated learning environments that typically have many active learners and few experts on hand to guide their progress or respond to individual needs.
 Modern learning at scale typically draws on data at scale, collected from current learners and previous cohorts of learners over time.
 Large-scale learning environments are very diverse.
 Formal institutional education in K-16 and campus-based courses in popular fields involve many learners, relative to the number of teaching staff, and leverage varying forms of data collection and automated support.
 Evolving forms of massive open online courses, mobile learning applications, intelligent tutoring systems, open courseware, learning games, citizen science communities, collaborative programming communities (e.g. Scratch), community tutorial systems (e.g. StackOverflow), shared critique communities (e.g. DeviantArt), and countless informal communities of learners (e.g. the Explain It Like I’m Five sub-Reddit) are all examples of learning at scale.
 All share a common purpose to increase human potential, leveraging data collection, data analysis, human interaction, and varying forms of computational assessment, adaptation and guidance.